cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meowbrek2.md

 :::

-You should now be back in a jailbroken state with Sileo installed on your home screen.
+You should now be jailbroken with Sileo installed on your home screen.
 You can use Sileo to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.